Signals (Singapore Army): Operations

-The Signals formation has participated in humanitarian aid operations.
+The Signal formation has participated in humanitarian aid operations.
 In the aftermath of the 1990 Luzon earthquake in the Philippines, signallers were deployed to Baguio and Cabanatuan to support the Singaporean medical relief team there and distribute medicine to affected villages in those two cities.
 For about two months in 1991, signallers were also sent to Kuwait to provide communications support for the United Nations humanitarian mission during the Gulf War.

 Organisation

-The Signals formation comprises HQ Signals and Commands Systems, the Signal Institute (SI), and an undisclosed number of active and reservist battalions.
+The Signal formation comprises HQ Signals and Commands Systems, the Signal Institute (SI), and an undisclosed number of active and reservist battalions.
 Each of the Singapore Army's combined arms divisions – 3rd Division, 6th Division and 9th Division – has a signals battalion attached to it, and every brigade within each division also has a signals company attached to the brigade's headquarters.

 HQ Signals and Commands System and the Signal Institute are based in Stagmont Camp, while the other battalions are based in other camps such as Mandai Hill Camp and Selarang Camp to provide support to their respective divisions.